How to Make Stickers with a Cricut to Sell

 I wanted to use the Cricut sticker paper, but I couldn’t get it to load in my printer.
 It’s new and I’m not used to it quite yet.

 The Cricut paper works with an inkjet printer, so the stickers are not waterproof.
-If you want to waterproof the stickers, you can spray them with a few thin coats of clear spray paint.
+However, you can spray them with a few thin coats of clear spray paint to waterproof them.

 Instead, I used this printable sticker paper similar to this that I had on hand.
 It’s not the best quality, but it’s great for perfecting your sticker method since it’s cheap.
 For selling stickers, I’ve heard great things about this paper.